wilsonnjoroge/wilsonnjoroge/README.md

 ## About Me

 A Cybersecurity & Digital Forensics engineer with 2+ years of experience securing banking and enterprise integration environments at Equity Group Holdings.
-Hands-on capability in SIEM deployment (Wazuh), network intrusion detection (Suricata), vulnerability assessment, penetration testing, and security incident detection.
+Hands-on capability in SIEM deployment and XDR (Wazuh), network intrusion detection (Suricata), vulnerability assessment, penetration testing, and security incident detection.
 Proven track record of producing executive-ready security reports, remediation roadmaps, and audit-ready documentation.
 Holds ISC2 CC certification; advancing toward CompTIA Security+.

 Currently pursuing an MSc in Cyber Security & Digital Forensics, I'm working through the complete security lifecycle — not just the offensive side.
 Every project here is documented end-to-end: from pre-engagement setup and evidence capture through to professional reporting.